Discrimination against intersex people: Physical integrity and bodily autonomy

 Clinical decision-making is frequently portrayed as a choice between early or later surgical interventions, while human rights advocates and some clinicians portray concerns as matters of consent and autonomy.

+Conversion therapy

+Intersex LGBTQ+ people are more likely to experience conversion therapy compared to endosex LGBTQ+ people.
+In a Trevor Project survey of LGBTQ+ youth in the U.S, 13% of intersex LGBTQ+ respondents experienced conversion therapy compared to 7% of endosex LGBTQ+ respondents.
+People who attempted to perform conversion therapy included parents, healthcare providers, mental health providers, religious leaders, and teachers/school counselors.
+Those who experienced conversion therapy were more likely to have attempted suicide in the past year, with 43% of intersex LGBTQ youth who experienced conversion therapy having attempted suicide compared to 22% of intersex LGBTQ youth who have not experienced conversion therapy.

 Medical photography and display

 Photographs of intersex children's genitalia are circulated in medical communities for documentary purposes, and individuals with intersex traits may be subjected to repeated genital examinations and display to medical teams.
 Sharon Preves described this as a form of humiliation and stigmatization, leading to an "inability to deflect negative associations of self" where "genitalia must be revealed in order to allow for stigmatization".
 According to Creighton et al, the "experience of being photographed has exemplified for many people with intersex conditions the powerlessness and humiliation felt during medical investigations and interventions".

 Access to medical services

 Adults with intersex variations report poor mental health due to experiences of medicalization, with many individuals avoiding care as a result.
 Many Australian study participants stated a need to educate their physicians.
 Similar reports are made elsewhere: reports on the situation in Mexico suggests that adults may not receive adequate care, including lack of understanding about intersex bodies and examinations that cause physical harm.

 In countries without accessible healthcare systems, infanticide, abandonment and mutilation may occur.
 Access to necessary medical services, for example due to cancer or urinary issues, is also limited.